acdh-oeaw/sola/content/pages/en/about.md

 Implemented in collaboration with the Austrian Centre for Digital Humanities and Cultural Heritage (ACDH-CH) of the Austrian Academy of Sciences (ÖAW).

-January 2019 - October 2023.
+January 2019 - December 2023

 ### General remarks

-The four-year project investigates the significance of the Sunday or Lord's Day between about 300 and 630 AD, in particular the period after Constantine's law on Sunday rest (handed down for 321 AD) until the end of Late Antiquity.
+The four-year project investigates the significance of the Sunday or Lord's Day between about 300 and 700 AD, in particular the period after Constantine's law on Sunday rest (handed down for 321 AD) until the end of Late Antiquity.
 As a basis source texts of the Greek and Latin language of this time are consulted.
 We are looking for passages that treat Sunday as a day of rest and a holiday:
 How is rest from work interpreted?
 What sanctifies this day?
 What behavior is appropriate?
 What